Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Methodology

 \subsection{Preliminaries: Bayesian Neural Network}

 Standard computer-aided decision support systems typically employ deterministic deep neural networks.
 These models optimize a point estimate of the weights $w$ via the maximum likelihood estimation principle.
-However, this approach is fundamentally prone to overfitting and, crucially, lacks the capability to capture the uncertainty associated with the model's decisions ~\cite{mackay1992practical, mackay1992bayesian}.
+However, this approach is fundamentally prone to overfitting and, crucially, lacks the capability to capture the uncertainty associated with the model's decisions ~\citep{mackay1992practical, mackay1992bayesian}.

-To quantify uncertainty and provide a probabilistic explainability, the objective of \acp{BNN} is to compute the predictive probability distribution $p(y|x, \mathcal{D})$ ~\cite{neal1996bayesian, blundell2015weight}.
+To quantify uncertainty and provide probabilistic confidence level, the objective of \acp{BNN} is to compute the predictive probability distribution $p(y|x, \mathcal{D})$ ~\citep{neal1996bayesian, blundell2015weight}.
 This computation requires the marginalization over the posterior distribution of the weights $p(w|\mathcal{D})$:

 where $p(y|x, w)$ denotes the likelihood of the prediction given specific weights, and $dw$ indicates integration over the continuous weight space.

 Given the evidence data $\mathcal{D} = \{(x, y)\}$, the prior distribution $p(w)$, and the model likelihood $p(y|x, w)$, the goal is to infer the posterior distribution over the weights $p(w|\mathcal{D})$.
 According to Bayes' theorem, this is formulated as: